matthewparkin/tech-test-twinkl/README.md

 Refer to the [guide on how to use the JSONPlaceholder API](https://jsonplaceholder.typicode.com/guide/).

-### Time limit
+## Time limit

 We don't expect you to spend longer than 3 hours on this task.
 If you'd like to capture any decisions, thoughts, or next steps you would take, feel free to do so.

-### Requirements
+## Requirements

-#### Fetch and display posts
+## Fetch and display posts

 - [x] Implement a component that fetches the list of posts from https://jsonplaceholder.typicode.com/posts.
 - [x] Display all fetched posts in a list.

-I could have probably broken the main post page down further, defo would have benefitted from this in testing, ended up with a lot of state and functions in one component, but ran out of time to fix it.
+I probably could have further broken down the main post page into smaller components.
+This would have made testing quicker and improved maintainability.
+The current implementation has a lot of state and functions in a single component, which could have been refactored with more time.

+I could have used something like react query to handle the data fetching and caching, which would have made the implementation cleaner and more efficient.

-#### Search posts
+## Search posts

 - [x] Implement a search bar that allows a user to search for posts by title and display only the desired posts.
 The search should be triggered on change.

 For now I have implemented a search bar that filters the posts, but it does not make a new API call on every rerender only on mount.
-Instead, it filters the posts that have already been fetched and stores in memory.
-I did this to avoid unnecessary API calls and to improve performance.
+It filters the posts that have already been fetched and stores in memory.
+I did this to persist data and avoid unnecessary API calls to improve performance.
+A consideration is that we could get out of date data taking this route.

 I have also added a debounce hook to prevent over rendering on every keystroke.

-For improvements, we could add a button to fetch posts based on the search query or reuse the previous API call (though this might result in outdated data).
-Alternatively, we could trigger the search on key up or key down events.
-Another consideration is whether we want to persist the data in memory (e.g., using local storage) to improve performance and reduce API calls.

-#### Delete post
+## Delete post

 - [x] For each post in the list, provide a "Remove" button.
 - [x] Implement the functionality to delete a post when the "Remove" button is clicked.